MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acpiioct/ns-acpiioct-_acpi_eval_input_buffer_simple_string_v1.md

 ### -field String

 An ASCII character string that contains the number of characters that is specified by <b>StringLength</b>.
 The string does not include a NULL terminator.

+#### - MethodName

+This union member is a four-element ASCII character array that contains the name of the method.
+For example, 'ABCD.'

+#### - MethodNameAsUlong

+This union member is a ULONG-typed variable that contains the name of the method in the format (ULONG) ('DCBA'), where the method name is the four-element ASCII character array 'ABCD.'

 ## -remarks